yzdxs/learn-anything/readme.md

 When you click on any of the nodes in it, it will show you the best step by step guides you can use to learn the subject in depth.

 If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, [please say it](https://github.com/nikitavoloboev/knowledge-map#contributing-). 💙

+There is an active [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) that you can join if you have any questions about this project and want to help.

 ## Documentation 📘